horsecz/MTA-SA-StarGate-gamemode/TBD.md

 # TO BE DONE GLOBALLY

-All:
-- Test lastest changes related to _energy creation

 Focus features at stargate_gate:
+- Integration with _energy script
 - Iris (or Atlantis gate shield)
 - Support of galaxies and other gate types
-- Integration with _energy script

 Focus features at stargate_dhd:
 - Integration with _energy script